Raynes/gotmilk/README.markdown

 and it will install all by it's lonesome.
 After that, make sure ~/bin is on your PATH, and then use `gotmilk help`.

+If you cloned the repo, you'll need to do this first:
+    lein deps && lein uberjar && java -jar gotmilk-standalone.jar --self-install

 ## TODO

 Lots of stuff.
 Here are some important things.